Programs by Campus

 Optional.
 With approval of the department, a refereed publication or an additional 6 credit hours of non-research course work beyond the required 30 credit hours may be substituted for the thesis.
 Genetic counseling students must choose either a thesis, case report with literature review, or educational project, in addition to the required 36 credit hours.

-The student must pass a comprehensive oral or written examination as determined by the student’s committee.
+Genetic counseling MS students must pass a comprehensive written examination.
 Under exceptional circumstances, the student may petition the committee to be permitted to take the final examination one additional time.

 Academic or research deficiency will result in termination of the student’s enrollment in the program.